Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Preliminary definitions

+Combining all of these above, throughout the whole manuscript, we restrict our attention to the situations where both $A, B \geq 0$ and the densities $f$ and $g$ are $L^{1+\alpha+\delta}$-integrable for some $\delta > 0$ and for specific values of $\alpha \in [0, 1]$ in consideration.
+For the particular cases when $A = 0$ or $B = 0$, we additionally restrict our attention to the pair of densities satisfying the support condition and the condition on the finiteness of the cross-integrals.
+Note that, both $A$ and $B$ cannot be equal to $0$ simultaneously as $(A + B) = (1 + \alpha) \geq 1$.

-Note that for $\alpha = 0$, the S-divergence class reduces to the PD family with parameter $\lambda$; for $\alpha = 1$, $S_{1,\lambda}$ equals the robust squared $L_2$ distance irrespective of the value of $\lambda$.
+For $\alpha = 0$, the S-divergence class reduces to the PD family with parameter $\lambda$; for $\alpha = 1$, $S_{1,\lambda}$ equals the robust squared $L^2$ distance irrespective of the value of $\lambda$.
 On the other hand, $\lambda = 0$ generates the DPD family as a function of $\alpha$.
-In \cite{ghosh2017generalized}, it was shown that the above S-divergence family defined in~\eqref{eqn:s-divergence-1}-\eqref{eqn:s-divergence-3} indeed represents a class of genuine statistical divergence measures in the sense that $S_{\alpha,\lambda}(g, f) \geq 0$ for all pair of densities $g, f$ and all $ \alpha \geq 0, \lambda \in \mathbb{R}$, and $S_{\alpha,\lambda}(g, f)$ is equal to zero if and only if $g = f$ almost surely under both $f$ and $g$.
-As in the case of MDPDE, the minimum S-divergence (MSD) functional of a distribution $G$ with density $g$ is defined as
+In \cite{ghosh2017generalized}, it was shown that the S-divergence family defined in~\eqref{eqn:s-divergence-1}-\eqref{eqn:s-divergence-3} indeed represents a class of genuine statistical divergence measures in the sense that, whenever finitely defined, the quantity $S_{\alpha,\lambda}(g, f) \geq 0$ for all pair of densities $g, f$ and all $ \alpha \geq 0, \lambda \in \mathbb{R}$, and $S_{\alpha,\lambda}(g, f)$ is equal to zero if and only if $g = f$ almost surely under their common dominating measure.
+As in the case of MDPDE, the minimum S-divergence (MSD) functional at a distribution $G$ with density $g$ is defined as

-where $\mathcal{F} = \{f_{\theta}: \theta \in \Theta \}$ is the model family of densities.
-Unfortunately, the empirical objective function corresponding to \eqref{eqn:min-S-theta} cannot be used directly to obtain the estimate given a random sample of observations $X_1, \dots X_n$.
-One would require a suitable nonparametric density estimate $\widehat{g}_n$ to be substituted in place of $g$, before the minimization in~\eqref{eqn:min-S-theta} can be performed.
-This would make the minimum S-divergence estimator (MSDE) dependent on the choice of the density estimation procedure used and the corresponding bandwidth chosen for the nonparametric estimates; further details can be found in~\cite{ghosh2015asymptotic} and~\cite{ghosh2017generalized}.
-However, for the asymptotic breakdown analysis, we restrict our attention to the MSD functional given in~\eqref{eqn:min-S-theta}.
-Clearly, for a properly chosen bandwidth with a consistent density estimation procedure where the density estimate $\widehat{g}_n$ based on sample observations $X_1, \dots X_n$ uniformly converges to the true density $g$, the same breakdown analysis presented in this paper will also apply.
+where $\mathcal{F} = \{f_{\theta}: \theta \in \Theta \}$ is the model family of densities provided the minimum exists.
+Unfortunately, the empirical distribution function cannot be used directly in \eqref{eqn:min-S-theta} to obtain the estimate given a random sample of observations $X_1, \dots X_n$.
+One of the approaches is to replace the true density $g$ with a suitable nonparametric density estimate $\widehat{g}_n$ and subsequently perform the minimization in~\eqref{eqn:min-S-theta}.
+Further details on this estimation process can be found in~\cite{ghosh2015asymptotic} and~\cite{ghosh2017generalized}.
+For the asymptotic breakdown analysis, we initially consider the MSD functional given in~\eqref{eqn:min-S-theta}.
+Subsequently, we shall show, in Theorem~\ref{thm:bp-finite}, that the same breakdown analysis also applies when $g$ is substituted by a suitable density estimate $\widehat{g}_n$.

-\subsection{Breakdown Point}
+\subsection{Breakdown point}